Valeriy1991/CQRSlight/README.md

 ##### How to use

-1. Add reference for `CQRSlight` to your project
+1. Install the package `CQRSlight` to your project
 2. Create your some `Query`:
 ```csharp
 public class BlockedUserQuery : IQuery<List<User>>